berend/dotfile/README.md

 # dotfile

-here are my dot files and configs I wnat to carry over to new sytems.
+here are my dot files and configs I want to carry over to new sytems.
+This is for mac osX

 Commands

 To setup things up, 3 files are needed.

-* system_Setup.sh -
+* system_Setup.sh - putting all install script into one
 * .zshrc
 * env.sh